CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 dynamic IP range (see
 [Reserved IP addresses](./installconfig-network-static.html#reserved-ip-addresses)
 ).
-Furthermore, since DHCP is enabled on a VLAN basis and a VLAN can contain mulitple subnets, it is possible to add a portion from those subnets as well.
+Furthermore, since DHCP is enabled on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
 Just select the subnet under the 'Networks' tab and reserve a dynamic range.
 DHCP will be enabled automatically.